Loading

 Elizabeth Kennedy is a practising lawyer with expertise in health and medical law.
 She has worked as a lawyer in the public and private health sector for many years and advised and acted for hospitals and health professionals in that capacity.

 Elizabeth was appointed to the APS Board for her sound knowledge of corporate governance and risk management.
-She is a Director of Western Health, East Melbourne Primary Health Network, a legal member of the Victorian Pharmacy Authority and a member of the Council of Janet Clarke Hall.
+She is a Director of Western Health, North Western Melbourne Primary Health Network, a legal member of the Victorian Pharmacy Authority and a member of the Council of Janet Clarke Hall.

 Judy Marty FAPS GAICD